lcswillems/python-brick-breaker/README.md

 BrickBreaker-Python
 ===================

-A simple but funny Brick Breaker in Python with an easy level-maker.
+A simple but funny Brick Breaker in Python with an easy level-editor.

+##How to play ?

+##How to edit levels ?